-A Relevant Clearing Member may also be placed into administration under Schedule B1 to the Insolvency Act, by either an application to an English court or an out of court appointment by the Relevant Clearing Member's board of directors, which appointment is then filed with an English court.
-The purpose of administration is either to rescue the company as a going concern, to achieve a better result for the company's creditors than would likely be the case if the company were wound up, or to realise the company's assets to satisfy the claims of one or more secured or preferential creditors.
+A Relevant Clearing Member may also be placed into administration under Schedule B1 to the Insolvency Act, by either an application to a Scottish court or an out of court appointment by, amongst others, the Relevant Clearing Member's board of directors, which appointment takes effect when it is lodged with a Scottish court.
+38 The purpose of administration is either to rescue the company as a going concern, to achieve a better result for the company's creditors than would likely be the case if the company were wound up (without first being in administration), or to realise the company's assets to make a distribution to one or more secured or preferential creditors.
+39